Discipline can be simply but aptly defined as-

 The gospel doesn’t always feel good, which is contrary to what most people today believe and want.
 Jesus said ‘enter the narrow gate’ which is real work and requires effort (i, e, discipline).
 But we must also rest in the assurance that the one who commanded us to enter the narrow gate is the Saviour of the world who gave himself up for us.
 He gives us His body and blood as food and drink for our journey as disciples that will eventually take us to our final destination, which is perfect fellowship with the Father.

 Discipleship is hard-work, so is everything else in this world that is worth pursuing, especially God.
 The fruits of hard-work is as always immensely satisfying and usually brings in good dividends.
 Nobody has ever gained anything good by choosing to be idle and without a care.

-Discipleship is indeed a very challenging work but nothing is more worthwhile than labouring for Christ to be the Lord of our lives, having accepted His redemption.
+Discipleship is indeed a very challenging work but nothing is more worthwhile than labouring for Christ, our redeemer to be the Lord of our lives.
 As we labour in denying ourselves everyday and carrying our own cross, we can rest assured in the fact that we do not run the race in this journey aimlessly.
 And we have hope even if we haven’t run the race today or yesterday or in a while because God is full of Grace and Mercy and is always by our side ready to help us whenever we are willing to resume the journey.
 Remember, He is faithful.

 The question remains: Have we at least tried?

-And our concluding question to reflect on is this: Have we been maintained our discipleship with discipline?
+And our concluding question to reflect on is this: Have we been maintaining our discipleship with discipline?